-Office Hours: Wednesday 3:40-5pm
+Office Hours: Friday 3-5pm

+Phone: ext.
+82632

-Phone: 661-2111 x82632 Email: jun.wang@uwo.ca
+Email: jun.wang@uwo.ca

-DAN Management and Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
+DAN Department of Management and Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
 You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.